kangpaper/mplaza/_kb/2016-04-06-how-to-stop-brute-force-attacks-magento.md

 The best way to protect your Magento store against a brute-force attack is to – and advise other administrators to – use a strong password.
 The rule:

-- Password lenght: > 8
+- Password length: > 8
 - Includes number
 - Includes chracters (Lowercase and Uppercase  Characters)
 - Include Symbols: optional